EE3801/lab8/lab8 batch_data_pipeline.md

 3. Now you can skip to section 2.

-# 1.1 Install docker and configure AWS EC2
+# 1.1 Install docker and configure AWS EC2 (optional)

 1. Open a command line or terminal, create AWS EC2 instance with 60GB storage space and 16 GB RAM.